 On either side of Circular Quay, particularly on the way to the Opera House in the east and at the Overseas Passenger Terminal in the west, are a number of fine restaurants.

 07 of 07

-Where else but The Rocks, birthplace of modern Australia, to complete an exploration of George St which ends beneath the southern end of Sydney Harbour Bridge?
+Where else but The Rocks, which is the birthplace of modern Australia, to complete an exploration of George Street that ends beneath the southern end of Sydney Harbour Bridge?